griegler/octnet/README.md

 ## Build
-The building process of the individual packages should be fairly.
+The building process of the individual packages should be fairly easy.
 All packages, except the Python wrapper `py`, are cmake projects.
 Therefore, you can create a `build` directory in the individual package folder and call `cmake` and `make`.
 For example, to build the `core` package: